 5. Economic and Policy Pressures

-Despite lower interest rates improving affordability, rising construction costs and economic uncertainty may dampen buyer confidence.
+Rising construction costs and economic uncertainty are dampening buyer confidence.
 A proposed 100% tax on luxury property transfers for non-EU buyers could further reduce speculative investments in high-end markets like Marbella.

 The Changing Rental Market and Its Impact

-• Shift to Long-Term Rentals: With community bans and municipal restrictions, owners like Maria may pivot to long-term leases or sell.
-This could increase the supply of properties for sale in restricted areas, particularly in Málaga’s city center, where short-term rentals account for 65% of tourist accommodations, potentially driving prices down.
+• Shift to Long-Term Rentals: With community bans and municipal restrictions, many owners may pivot to long-term leases or sell, increasing the supply of properties for sale and exerting downward pressure on prices.

-• Declining Investment Appeal: The profitability of short-term rentals has been a key driver of the Costa del Sol’s property market.
-With bans in 43 neighborhoods, potential restrictions in 32 more, and negative press about anti-tourism sentiment, the region’s appeal for buy-to-let investors is waning, which could soften prices in areas like Benalmádena and Torremolinos.
+• Declining Investment Appeal: The profitability of short-term rentals has been a major draw for investors.
+With new restrictions and negative press, the region’s appeal for buy-to-let investors is waning.

 Looking Ahead: Navigating the Costa del Sol’s Property Market